Follow these instructions to collaborate on AGL through the Gerrit review system.

 There's a very useful tool for working with Gerrit called git-review.
 This command-line tool can automate most of the ensuing sections for you.
 Ofcourse, reading the information below is also highly recommended so that you understand what's going on behind the scenes.

 # for first time use only $ git review -s

 .gitreviewis missing, add the following section to

 [remote "gerrit"] url = ssh://<LFID>@gerrit.automotivelinux.org:29418/AGL/documentation.git fetch = +refs/heads/*:refs/remotes/gerrit/*

 Then submit your change with

 When you update your patch, you can commit with

 New Fresh Change

-$ cd documentation # Working Repository $ git remote -v update # Updating wrt remote $ git checkout -b mytopicbranch origin/octopus # Creating new branch ### CODE the CHANGES $ git add <file> # Track the changed files $ git commit -s # Signed Commit Message $ git review # Submit Changes to review
+$ cd documentation # Working Repository $ git remote -v update # Updating wrt remote $ git checkout -b mytopicbranch origin/master # Creating new branch ### CODE the CHANGES $ git add <file> # Track the changed files $ git commit -s # Signed Commit Message $ git review # Submit Changes to review